 The discerning client who has access to private aircrafts is accustomed to exquisitely presented interior design, from luxury residences to yachts and hotels.
-With extensive experience in providing original contemporary art across these sectors, Artelier has a deep understanding for the aesthetic demands of such clients.
-Bringing this insight to stand-out private aircraft art projects, Artelier's curators demonstrate how art can create an outstanding onboard experience, whilst being adapted to the unique regulations of aircraft interiors.
+With extensive experience in providing original contemporary art across these sectors, Artelier has a deep understanding for the aesthetic demands of such clients – and how to bring them to luxury plane interiors.
+Bringing this insight to private jet interior design , Artelier's curators demonstrate how art can create an outstanding onboard experience, whilst being adapted to the unique regulations of business jet interiors.

 Customised Aircraft-Certified Art